ga-curriculum/dom-events/responding-to-events/README.md

 Return to the browser, then click on the button.
 If everything goes well, then you will see the string "I work!" in the console when you click on the **Add comment** button.

 > ♻ **Repeatable pattern**: Use console dir/log to check your work when writing event listeners.
-Small steps are the path to success, and it's easier to troubleshoot small things along the way than to backtrack later through every piece of this function.
+Small steps are the path to success.
+It's easier to troubleshoot small things along the way than to backtrack later through large chunks of code.

 ## Create an `<li>` element and add it to the page